-The $57.5 million combined mass transit hub will improve the flow of traffic by integrating multiple modes of transportation, including local and regional bus networks, taxis, rental car services, elevated rail service, bike share, car share, and any future rail service.
-The elevated urban plaza will also feature a large open area with mixed-use retail opportunity.
+The $57.5 million combined mass transit hub improves the flow of traffic by integrating multiple modes of transportation, including local and regional bus networks, taxis, rental car services, elevated rail service, bike share, car share, and any future rail service.
+The elevated urban plaza also features a large open area with mixed-use retail opportunity.

-The functional and full-service design will serve thousands of travelers expected to pass by and through the new center each day.
+The functional and full-service design serves thousands of travelers expected to pass by and through the new center each day.
 The JRTC design introduces the use of guided portals called gateway features to ease traffic congestion by smoothly transitioning a high volume of fast-moving vehicles into a network of neighborhood streets and transit drop-off points.
-The addition of new gateway features will help to create more predictable traffic flow patterns, allowing for seamless connections to the high capacity I-95 and I-10 systems.
+The addition of new gateway features helps to create more predictable traffic flow patterns, allowing for seamless connections to the high capacity I-95 and I-10 systems.

-The JV team is providing full transit architecture and mechanical, electrical, and plumbing (MEP) design; urban planning; construction administration; civil engineering; transportation engineering; landscape architecture; and site design services.
+The JV team provided full transit architecture and mechanical, electrical, and plumbing (MEP) design; urban planning; construction administration; civil engineering; transportation engineering; landscape architecture; and site design services.

-The regional transportation center is being constructed in two phases.
+The regional transportation center was constructed in two phases.
 The first phase, construction of the 10,000-square-foot Intercity Bus Terminal, was completed in April 2018.
-The second phase includes construction of the 66,000-square-foot JTA Administration Building and is expected to be completed by the end of 2019.
+The second phase included construction of the 66,000-square-foot JTA Administration Building and was completed at the end of 2019.